bptworld/Hubitat/Apps/Device Watchdog/README.md

 Add a new tile with the following selections
 - Pick a device = Device Watchdog
 - Pick a template = attribute
-- 3rd box = activityDevice or batteryDevice
+- 3rd box = watchdogActivity, watchdogBattery or watchdogStatus

 <br>
 Bryan<br>